 General liability insurance for autotransfusion groups is available as an add on to your professional liability insurance policy.
 Also, landlords & equipment lessors coverage can be added to your general liability insurance policy at no extra cost.

-As the world becomes more and more technologically dependent each day, physician assistant group data breach insurance is extremely important to protect your business and it’s reputation.
+As the world becomes more and more technologically dependent each day, having cyber liability coverage is extremely important to protect your business and it’s reputation.

 Due to the costly repercussions of a cyber hack or patient data breach, over 60% of small to medium size practices are forced to go out of business.
 The cost of notifying patients averages $460 per individual, per hack – more than triple of what it costs for a retailer to notify their customers that a cyber security incident which has occurred.

-CM&F’s physician assistant group patient data theft insurance is an optional coverage available to you whether you have a professional liability policy or not.
-Get a quote for cyber liability insurance protection.
+CM&F’s cyber liability insurance is an optional add-on coverage available to CM&F clients.
+Get a quote for professional liability insurance with additional cyber liability insurance protection.

 Thousands of professionals have trusted us with their career, and it’s easy to see why.
 CM&F only partners with insurance carriers who carry the highest A.M.
 Best ratings in the market today!